defx/synergy/README.md

 <!-- /each -->
 ```

-### Keyed Lists
+### Keyed Arrays

-Keys help Synergy identify which items in a list have changed.
-Using keys improves performance and avoids unexpected behaviour when re-rendering lists.
+Keys help Synergy identify which items in an Array have changed.
+Using keys improves performance and avoids unexpected behaviour when re-rendering.

-The key can be any primitive value, as long as it is unique to that item within the collection.
+The key can be any primitive value, as long as it is unique to that item within the Array.

-By default, if the list item is an object, then Synergy will look for an `id` property and assume that to be the key if you haven't said otherwise.
+By default, if the Array item is an object, then Synergy will look for an `id` property and assume that to be the key if you haven't said otherwise.

 Set the `key` parameter if you need to override the default behaviour...